rapid7/insightconnect-plugins/sophos_central/help.md

 # Version History

-* 3.1.0 - Add new action Blacklist
+* 4.0.0 - Add new action Blacklist | Update "API region" title in connection to "API Region"
 * 3.0.0 - Rewrite Sophos Central in Python 3
 * 2.0.0 - Update type for Invalidated to date
 * 1.0.3 - New spec and help.md format for the Extension Library